History & Images

 —Asbury Park Press, 1907.

 The “Church of the Presidents” on Ocean Avenue in Elberon — one of the city’s most historic landmarks — still stands today.
-Dating to 1854, the St. James Episcopal chapel was where all seven U.S. Presidents who visited Long Branch worshiped.
-Designed by Potter & Robertson of New York (they also did NYC’s Metropolitan Opera House), all religious services stopped in 1953.
+Dating to 1854, the St. James Episcopal chapel was where all seven American Presidents who visited Long Branch worshiped.
+Potter & Robertson of New York (they also did NYC’s Metropolitan Opera House) did the design.
+All religious services stopped in 1953.
 The building was placed on the National Register of Historic Places in 1976 and was saved from a wrecker’s ball in 1999 by the Long Branch Historical Museum membership.

 The Elberon community is also notable for sun worshipers and surf lovers.
 The area has three thriving private city beach clubs.
-The Ocean Beach Club (the city’s oldest, open since 1906), Breakwater Beach Club and Elberon Bathing Club all still operate.
+The Ocean Beach Club (the city’s oldest was opened in 1906), Breakwater Beach Club and Elberon Bathing Club all still operate.

 The boundary for the city’s Elberon section is Lake Takanassee to the north and the Borough of Deal to the south.